ArrowSphere/public-api-client/doc/campaigns.md

 ### GetCampaign, GetActiveCampaign, GetCampaignAssets & GetCampaignAssetsUploadUrl

-The "GetCampaign" endpoint is used to retrieve one specific campaign, and GetActiveCampaign will return one random active campaign for the user.
+The "GetCampaign" endpoint is used to retrieve one specific campaign, and GetActiveCampaign (deprecated) will return one random active campaign for the user.
 "GetCampaignAssets" retrieves the assets of the campaigns, linked with the main object using UUID.
 The "GetCampaignAssetsUploadUrl" retrieves the url needed to upload any assets for the campaign.
 These too are linked with an UUID.
 These endpoints are called by xSP on the Cloud Portal Campaign "View" or "Edit" pages.

 This three endpoints are using the campaign's `reference` as parameters.
 The `CampaignsClient::getCampaign()` method returns a `Campaign` object, while `CampaignsClient::getCampaignsAssets()` and `CampaignsClient::getCampaignAssetsUploadUrl()` return a json `string`.

+### GetActiveCampaignV2

+GetActiveCampaignV2 will replace the deprecated one (GetActiveCampaign) return one random active campaign for the user.
+This method has two parameters :
+- **$location** - *required* : location of the campaign, where it can be shown (`MCP` or `ARROWSPHERE`)
+- **$customerRef** - *optional* : The customer reference, only the campaign directed at this customer will be returned

 ### CreateCampaign